 The craft beer scene, flourishing in the U.S., has definitely reached Austria, but how to tell the difference between an Austrian microbrewery and an American one?
-The owners at the Beaver Brewing Company (BBC) on Lichtensteinstrasse might tell you to simply wear it on your sleeve!
+The owners at the Beaver Brewing Company (BBC) on Lichtensteinstrasse might tell you simply to wear it on your sleeve!

 The BBC, a very recent addition to the up and coming Markthalle section of Alsergrund, is an excellent representation of the American microbrewery, both respectful of brewing tradition, but more willing to experiment than the German beer purity laws typically allow.
 They offer a nice array of in-house brews, including a few that will definitely be appreciated by non-beer snobs.
 Amongst others, their Rumspringa, a hoppy lager, threads the needle between an overly bitter IPA and a typical blond.

 The BBC so far has a very short history, founded last year by, amongst others, an American science teacher living in Vienna.
 However, it seems to already have a sizable following, stemming perhaps from its proximity to the nearby American embassy.